 What Is RGB?

 RGB colors are generated through an additive method, and the three colors combined together make white.
-RBG is necessary because computers can render color more accurately than paper, and the color tones must be different to reflect this.
+RGB is necessary because computers can render color more accurately than paper, and the color tones must be different to reflect this.
 Using CMYK colors for digital work can produce more muted tones, depending on the specifics of the design.

 You may also need to color correct your design manually before sending it to a commercial printing company.
 Adjusting the CMYK settings and touching the hue or saturation values are the last thing you want to do when you have a tight deadline and a client waiting for your work.

-Based on our 60 years of experience in digital and offset print, signage and large format printing, direct mail, as well as online marketing, we know the color mode to ensure your marketing materials are impactful and get the best results.
+If you're a small business owner and you need assistance printing flyers, banners or other branded materials, our professional printing team can help with guidance and tips that will save you time and money.
+And our top-notch creative team can help you design your projects and get them produced in just the right colors!
+Based on our 60 years of experience in print, as well as marketing, we know the color mode to ensure your marketing materials are impactful and get the best results.
 Contact us today to get your next project off the ground.